alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 more coding + teaching, where teaching is defined broadly enough to cover writing blog posts and presenting in reading groups.
 In a PhD program, it'd likely be weighted towards teaching + mentorship instead, where teaching means TAing a class.
-I did do a bunch of SWE internships in undergrad though, so I could see myself becoming the SWE proselytizer in a PhD program.
+I did like my SWE internships in undergrad though, so I could see myself getting into coding and becoming a SWE proselytizer in a PhD program.
 Who knows?

 Social Life